Latin – Classics

 Our top classes in Year 7 and 8 use Latin Prep Book 1 as their core textbook.
-This title is suitable for pupils in their first year of Latin and introduces students to the challenge of Common Entrance Latin.
-The presentation is clear and colourful whilst maintaining the rigour required for Common Entrance Latin.
-Clear explanation is followed by comprehensive practice exercises to ensure pupils gain the strong understanding of Latin required for examination success.
+This title is suitable for pupils in their first year of Latin; the presentation is clear and colourful whilst maintaining the rigour required.
+Clear explanation is followed by comprehensive practice exercises to ensure pupils gain the strong understanding of Latin required for future success.

 Latin Prep Book 1 Benefits -